Our Genealogical Helper for Snowflake ...

-As we organize our Gazetteer to help with our family research, we will be adding to this, our Genealogical Helper for Snowflake.
+As we add data and organize our Gazetteer to help with our family research, we will be adding to this, our Genealogical Helper for Snowflake.
 While we don't have information that is specific to any given person or family, we intend to expand our understanding about where and how people lived.

 It's still very early in our research, but as we gather more information it will be added to this page.